cccbr/belfryprojects/content/docs/020-scoping-project/index.md

 ### Other Supporting Information

 Information and facts, personalities and stories associated with the bells and ringers will be very useful when writing proposals for grants and raising funds.
 Information will be available in church archives and diocesan records, as well as a public library, county archives and old copies of local newspapers.
 Members of local history and archaeology groups may have or be willing to assist in gathering information.
 Local residents, especially those from families who have been in the area for several generations may have their own memoires and records.
-Memorials and gravestones may suggest who may be able to help.
+Memorials and gravestones may suggest who may be able to help (Figure 3).

 ![Tablet recording donation](scoping_fig-3a.jpg)